From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Introduction

 In this work, we first seek to address these two questions by conducting a comprehensive analysis of existing rule-based verifiers across several widely used open-source mathematical datasets for RL.
 In static, classification-based evaluations, our results show that while rule-based verifiers are highly effective at recognizing correct answers when the responses closely match the ground-truth format, notable failures occur when the generated answers are more diverse or fall into long-tail distributions, leading to {average recall rate of only 86\%, which means 14\% of correct responses are classified as incorrect.} More concerning is the clear trend of increasing false negative rates as the generation model becomes stronger, signaling a potential risk as we advance to more capable models.
 To address this issue and assess whether more accurate verifiers can enhance RL performance, we further investigate model-based verifiers by leveraging off-the-shelf open-weight models as well as training new ones.
 We find that model-based verifiers significantly outperform rule-based verifiers in classification-based evaluations -- for example, improving the recall rate from 84\% to 92\% on the Skywork-OR1 dataset~\citep{skywork-or1-2025}.

-In our subsequent RL training experiments, however, we observe that model-based verifiers introduce unique challenges and yield mixed outcomes: while some verifiers can improve RL results by an average of more than 3 absolute points over rule-based verifiers, others are vulnerable to hacking, leading to suboptimal results of RL training(see the left side of Figure~\ref{fig1:overall}).
+In our subsequent RL training experiments, however, we observe that model-based verifiers introduce unique challenges and yield mixed outcomes: while some verifiers can improve RL results by an average of 2.3 absolute points over rule-based verifiers, others are vulnerable to hacking, leading to suboptimal results of RL training(see Figure~\ref{fig1:overall} and Table~\ref{tab:detailed_perf_rl}).
 Reward hacking -- a well-known issue in RL -- refers to the exploitation of specific patterns by the policy model to deceive the reward system and obtain artificially high rewards (illustrated in the bottom right of Figure~\ref{fig1:overall}).
-Notably, we find that our trained verifier, despite achieving higher classification accuracy than off-the-shelf alternatives, is more susceptible to hacking during RL training.
-These findings indicate that the classification accuracy of a verifier does not necessarily reflect its resistance to reward hacking, and therefore may not be a reliable indicator of its effectiveness in RL training.
+Notably, we find that although some model-based verifiers trained on {labeled classification data} achieve higher classification accuracy than off-the-shelf alternatives, they are more susceptible to hacking during RL training. {And we further observe similar phenomena in the general science domain.} These findings indicate that the classification accuracy of a verifier does not necessarily reflect its resistance to reward hacking, and therefore may not be a reliable indicator of its effectiveness in RL training.

-In the final part of our study, we conduct a {pilot} investigation into specific patterns that can exploit vulnerabilities in verifiers.
+In the final part of our study, we conduct a systematic probing study into specific hacking patterns that can exploit vulnerabilities in verifiers.
 We construct a range of adversarial patterns inspired by our case studies, such as the insertion of empty characters or garbled text.
 Using these constructed ``hacking data'', we evaluate whether various model-based verifiers can be deceived.
-Our results show that most verifiers are easily fooled by these patterns and the discriminative verifiers are more robust than the generative ones.
-While fine-tuning improves static evaluation scores, it does not necessarily enhance robustness and, in some cases, even worsens it -- an observation consistent with our RL experimental findings.
+Our results show that {all generative verifiers, no matter whether they are specifically fine-tuned for verification, are easily fooled by these patterns. } Interestingly, the discriminative verifiers are more robust than the generative ones without the reasoning process.